openHPI/codeocean/docs/LOCAL_SETUP.md

   - Execute: `sudo usermod -aG docker ${USER}`
   - Logout and login again
 - Check the docker installation with `docker run hello-world` (without root privileges)
-- Get the lateste version of the execution environment you want to use with `docker pull`
+- Get the latest version of the execution environment you want to use with `docker pull`

 ### RVM and Ruby